mathsaey/hanyutils/README.md

 end
 ```

+Note that this package automatically generates functions based on a (large) file.
+Therefore, compiling the dependency may take some time.

 ## Usage

 This package defines two modules: `Pinyin` and `Hanzi`.
-The former deals with
-pinyin, while the latter deals with hanzi.
+The former deals with pinyin, while the latter deals with hanzi.

 Documentation about both modules can be found at [https://hexdocs.pm/hanyutils](https://hexdocs.pm/hanyutils).
 The most important provided functions are shown below.